milesw/ldimport/README.md

 3. Download and enable the Libraries API module.
 4. Download and enable the ldimport module.
 5. Download the ARC2 library.
 Unpack it so the path to ARC2.php is: `sites/<sitename>/libraries/ARC2/arc/ARC2.php`
+5. Download the Graphite library.
+Unpack it so the path to Graphite.php is: `sites/<sitename>/libraries/Graphite/Graphite.php`

 or via Drush:
 ```